Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Fully hyperbolic CNN (HCNN)

 \subsection{Lorentz convolutional layer}

 \paragraph{Hyperbolic feature maps} The convolutional layer applies vector operations to an input feature map containing the activations of the previous layer.
 In Euclidean space, arbitrary numerical values can be combined to form a vector.
-Therefore, it is not required to strictly determine which feature map dimension holds feature vectors.
 However, in the Lorentz model, not all possible value combinations represent a point that can be processed with hyperbolic operations ($\mathbb{L}_K^n\subset\mathbb{R}^{n+1}$).

-We propose using channel-last feature map representations throughout the model and adding the time component as an additional channel dimension.
-This defines a feature map as an ordered set of $n$-dimensional hyperbolic vectors, where every spatial position contains a vector that can be combined with its neighbors.
+We propose using channel-last feature map representations throughout HCNNs and adding the Lorentz model's time component as an additional channel dimension.
+This defines a hyperbolic feature map as an ordered set of $n$-dimensional hyperbolic vectors, where every spatial position contains a vector that can be combined with its neighbors.
 Additionally, it offers a nice interpretation where an image is an ordered set of color vectors, each describing a pixel.

-\paragraph{Formalization of the convolutional layer} We define the convolutional layer as an affine transformation between a linearized kernel and a concatenation of the values in its receptive field, following \citet{shimizu-et-al-2020}.
+\paragraph{Formalization of the convolutional layer} We define the convolutional layer as a matrix multiplication between a linearized kernel and a concatenation of the values in its receptive field, following \citet{shimizu-et-al-2020}.
 Then, we generalize this definition by replacing the Euclidean operators with their hyperbolic counterparts in the Lorentz model.